 |Further details indoors|

-* Bike hire is available on site and can be arranged with owners after arrival.
+- Bike hire can be arranged with owners after arrival.

 |Further details outdoors|